QafooLabs/QafooLabsNoFrameworkBundle/README.md

 # QafooLabs NoFrameworkBundle

-Disclaimer: This is not an official Qafoo product.
-We don't provide active support on this repository.
+*Disclaimer: This is not an official Qafoo product but a prototype.
+We don't provide support on this repository.*

 ## Goals